AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/maps.md

 Currently, the only environment supporting maps is {{ anchor('OSMEnvironment') }}.

-The only mandatory parameter is the path of the file with the map to be loaded.
+The only mandatory parameter is the `path` of the file with the map to be loaded.
+Accepts OSM maps of any format (xml, osm, pbf).
-For the optional parameters, refer to the documentation of the environment.
+Is possible define other optional parameter like:

+0. `approximation: Int` -> the amount of ciphers of the IEEE 754 encoded position that may be discarded when comparing two positions, allowing a quicker retrieval of the route between two position, since the cache may already contain a similar route which can be considered to be the same route, according to the level of precision determined by this value
+0. `onStreets: Boolean` -> if true, the nodes will be placed on the street nearest to the desired position
+0. `onlyOnStreets: Boolean` -> if true, the nodes which are too far from a street will be simply discarded.
+If false, they will be placed anyway, in the original position

 The following example shows how to configure a simulation that loads data from an Openstreetmap file (OSM, XML and PBF formats are supported) located in the classpath folder `maps`: